 Linear perturbations (scalar, electromagnetic, gravitational) on a stationary black hole background satisfy wave equations of the schematic form

-where $\tau=t/m$ is our dimensionless time, $r_*$ is a tortoise type coordinate, and $\mathfrak m$ is the azimuthal number (in spherical cases one would also have $l$, but in the static C-metric axisymmetry singles out $\mathfrak m$).
+where $\tau=t/m$ is our dimensionless coordinate time, $r_*$ is a tortoise type coordinate, and $\mathfrak m$ is the azimuthal number (in spherical cases one would also have $l$, but in the static C-metric axisymmetry singles out $\mathfrak m$).
 In the eikonal (geometric optics) limit (see e.g.,\cite{PhysRevD.79.064016,2020PhRvD.102d4005D}) $\mathfrak m\gg1$ the wavelength is short compared to curvature scales, and a WKB ansatz

-reduce, at leading order, the Hamilton-Jacobi equation $g^{\mu\nu}\partial_{\mu}S\,\partial_{\nu}S=0$, i.e.\ wavefronts propagate along null geodesics.
-A wave packet initially localised near the unstable photon ring stays trapped for many cycles; its pattern speed is the geodesic angular frequency while the decay rate is controlled by the local instability (Lyapunov exponent) of neighbouring null rays.
+reduces, at leading order, to the Hamilton-Jacobi equation $g^{\mu\nu}\partial_{\mu}S\,\partial_{\nu}S=0$, i.e.\ wavefronts propagate along null geodesics.
+A wave packet initially localised near the unstable photon surface stays trapped for many cycles; its pattern speed is the geodesic angular frequency while the decay rate is controlled by the local instability (Lyapunov exponent) of neighbouring null rays.

 The standard matching across the potential peak at $\xi=\xi_{\rm ph}(a)$ (with purely ingoing/outgoing boundary conditions at the two Killing horizons in the static patch) yields the eikonal spectrum (see, e.g., \cite{PhysRevD.79.064016,2020PhRvD.102d4005D})